aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

         - They aren't in the same modules.
 But they are similar concepts.
 This helps discoverability and signals to other humans the behavior of the symbols without having to consume the implementation.
-        - over-specifying function names, types, etc.:
-            - counteracts re-use and discoverability
-            - creates churn when the implementation changes, because then the name needs to change (it doesn't really matter that "parsing" is being done here)
 - Use common names unless there is a strong, conscious reason to use a variant/uncommon name.
     - `Info` is more common that `Details`.